 As a side note, I will also add that my daughter struggled a lot with the mean girl, “frenemy” issues when she was in public school (amazing that it can start so young).
 She has had none of those problems since joining the homeschool crowd and I am much happier with her friend choices now.

 This is usually the question that comes right after the socialization question.
-Kids can usually be involved in sports in their community up until high school and then it does get complicated.
+Kids can usually be involved in sports in their community up until high school and then it can get complicated.

-In my area, homeschooling is very popular, so there is actually a homeschooling league for many different sports.
-There are also traveling leagues available, but they can get amazingly expensive.
+In my area, homeschooling is very popular, so there is actually a very competitive homeschooling league for many different sports.
+There are also rec leagues and traveling sports groups.